 Contest entry information varies and details on participating may be found here.
 One will find a variety of contests and competitions for all ages, interests and talents.

-This year the Fair will again kick off with the Warren Hills Club Wrestling Tournament, beginning at 8 a.m. on Saturday, July 29th.
+This year the Fair will again kick off with the Warren Hills Club Wrestling Tournament, beginning at 8 a.m. on Saturday, July 28th.
+In addition the Miniature Horse Fun Show has moved to opening day Saturday, July 28.

 Can you sing or dance?
 Then maybe the Country Idol Contest on Sunday evening, or the Talent Show on Tuesday evening, or both!
-Last years’ Country Idol winner, Leah Fuls has since recorded several original songs and has been nominated in six categories in the Lehigh Valley Music Awards.
+Leah Fuls, winner of 2016's competition has since recorded several original songs and has been nominated in six categories in the Lehigh Valley Music Awards since she won.

-Not just for farmers or gardeners (or humans) – the Pitiful Pooch aka “Ugly Dog” as well as & Posh Pup contests return and are open to all US Resident Pooches.
+Not just for farmers or gardeners (or humans) – Posh Pup / Fido at the Fair contest returns and is open to all US Resident Pooches.
 You can pre-register or register the day of the show, however contestant owners who pre-register will receive a complimentary pass to the Fair.

 The Main Arena “Power Events” are always popular for those that like to show off some power combined with driving skill on a tractor, ATV or in a truck or car, with two Demolition Derbies, various tractor pulls, truck pulls and mud bogs.